BBC Radio Tees: Technical

 Before moving to Eston Nab, the signal on 95 FM originally was relatively strong and originated from the 900-foot Bilsdale transmitter on the North York Moors.
 A relay transmitter covering the town of Whitby broadcasts on 95.8 FM.

 The DAB signals come from the Bauer 11B multiplex at Eston Nab (near the A174 road) and Brusselton (near Shildon between the A68 and A6072).

 On 10 August 2021, FM transmission was knocked off air indefinitely following a fire at the Bilsdale site.
 It is feared that the structural integrity of the transmitter mast may have been compromised.
 As at 11 August 2021, the 95 FM service is available again, using the Eston Nab transmitter, but it does not reach all areas of the station's transmission area.
 A temporary transmitter on 104.0 FM has also been instated for Darlington and the surrounding areas.

 The station also broadcasts on Freeview TV channel 714 in the BBC North East and Cumbria region and streams online via BBC Sounds.

-The station was also broadcast on medium wave until 1992.
+The station was also broadcast on 1548 kHz medium wave (194 metres in wavelength) from the Stockton transmitting station until 17 April 1992.